 The 5G modem can be then powered on, by connecting the charger to the power connector.
-The LEDs turned on after approximately 30 seconds.
+The LEDs, which are shown in Figure 44, turned on after 30 seconds.

-"Status" LED indicates that the 5G BROAD is powered and should be steady on.

-"Connection" LED indicates the registration status, if it's ON then the modem got registered into the network.

-"Tx/Rx" LED should slowly blink as the 5G BROAD is searching for network in the beginning, after it gets registered it blinks at a lower rate, which means it's idle.
+- "Status" LED indicates that the 5G BROAD is powered and should be steady on. - "Connection" LED indicates the registration status, if it's ON then the modern got registered into the network. - "Tx/Rx" LED should slowly blink as the 5G BROAD is searching for network in the beginning, after it gets registered it blinks at a lower rate, which means it's idle.

 Figure 44.
-5CMM modem LEDs
+5CMM modem: LEDs to indicate status, connection, and transmission.

 Once the modem was ready, we accessed it using Web Management Interface (WMI).
 It was configured by connecting an Ethernet cable to a laptop.
 Once DHCP connection was activated, this configuration was possible.
 Access to WMI is possible from any browser, by introducing username and password.
-By default, the wwan0 interface is created and configured with an SA APN, as shown in the following figure.
+By default, the wwan0 interface is created and configured with an SA APN, as shown in Figure 45.
 Also, NAT is enabled via the wwan0 interface.
 The wwan0 interface is assigned to the WAN zone within the firewall.